Unprecedented: NY Grand Jury Votes To Indict Trump Over Alleged Hush Money Payment

 Daniels has claimed that she slept with Trump in 2006, while he was married to his current wife and former first lady, Melania Trump.

-The 76-year-old Trump, who was twice impeached as president, has denied having a sexual relationship with Daniels, and has denied any wrongdoing in the case, calling the investigation a “political witch hunt.”
+The 76-year-old Trump, who was twice impeached as president, has denied having a sexual relationship with Daniels, and has denied any wrongdoing in the case.

+In a statement on Truth Social Thursday evening, Trump decried the indictment as political persecution and election interference.

+“These Thugs and Radical Left Monsters have just INDICATED the 45th President of the United States of America, and the leading Republican Candidate, by far, for the 2024 Nomination for President,” Trump said.

 In New York, a felony conviction for falsifying business records carries a maximum sentence of four years in prison.